Diff-Plugin: Revitalizing Details for Diffusion-based Low-level Tasks: Conclusion

 In this paper, we presented \textit{Diff-Plugin}, a \ryn{novel} framework tailored for enhancing pre-trained diffusion models in \yu{handling various low-level vision tasks that need stringent details preservation.} Our Task-Plugin module, with its dual-branch design, effectively incorporates task-specific priors into the diffusion process to allow for high-fidelity details-preserving visual results without retraining the base model for each task.
 The Plugin-Selector further adds intuitive user interaction through text inputs, \ryn{enabling} text-driven low-level tasks and enhancing the framework's practicality.
 Extensive experiments across various vision tasks demonstrate \ryn{the superiority of our framework} over existing methods, especially in real-world scenarios.

 One limitation of our current \textit{Diff-Plugin} framework is the inability in local editing.
-For example, in \figref{fig:teaser}, our method may fail to only remove snow specifically from the river but remain those in the sky.
+For example, in \figref{fig:teaser}, our method may fail to \ryn{remove only the snow specifically on the river while keeping} those in the sky.
 One possible solution for this problem is to integrate LLMs \cite{zhu2023minigpt,liu2023visual} to indicate the region in which the task is performed.

 {

 }